soverenio/docs/docs/source/getting-started/quick-start.rst

 Reroute your traffic
 ^^^^^^^^^^^^^^^^^^^^

-Route traffic from your services to Soveren Gateway.
+Route traffic from your services to Soveren gateway.

 .. admonition:: Tip
    :class: tip